Emmerz6949/my-portfolio-site/README.md

 The styling was thanks to the power of Bootstrap (https://getbootstrap.com/).

-The images used in https://emmerz6949.github.io/my-portfolio-site/portfolio.html belong to their rightful owners (see the portfolio.html for each source link).
+The images used in https://emmerz6949.github.io/my-portfolio-site/portfolio.html belong to their rightful owners (see the portfolio.html file for each source link).